How can I arrange child maintenance?

 In Scotland child maintenance can be included in a Minute of Agreement.
 The terms are agreed between both parents with the help of their solicitors.
-Once a Minute of Agreement is registered in the Books of Council and Session sheriff officers can take action if maintenance payments are not kept up.
+Once a Minute of Agreement is registered in the Books of Council and Session, sheriff officers can take action if maintenance payments stop.

-It is important to note that if you set up a Minute of Agreement, you cannot use the Child Maintenance Service for the next 12 months.
+If you have a Minute of Agreement you cannot use the Child Maintenance Service for the next 12 months.

 Using the Child Maintenance Service

-If you are unable to agree a private arrangement you can use the Child Maintenance Service to arrange maintenance.
+If you are unable to make a private child maintenance arrangement you can use the Child Maintenance Service.

 In Scotland children aged 12 and over can apply to the Child Maintenance Service themselves.

 There is a £20 application fee to use the Child Maintenance Service.
-The fee is for access to the service and a child maintenance calculation based on information from the parent who will pay maintenance.
-The fee must be paid upfront within 14 days of the application otherwise the case will not proceed.
+The fee is for access to the service and a formal child maintenance calculation based on information from the parent who will pay maintenance.
+The fee must be paid upfront within 14 days of the application otherwise the case will be closed.
 There is no application fee if you are under 18 or have suffered domestic abuse and reported it to: